agentmodels/agentmodels.org/chapters/2-webppl.md

 map(verboseLog, inputs);
 ~~~~

 Language features with side effects are not allowed in WebPPL.
-The commented-out code uses assignment to update a table and produces an error.
+The code that has been commented out uses assignment to update a table.
+This produces an error in WebPPL.

 ~~~~
-// Assignment produces an error:
+// Don't do this:

 // var table = {};
 // table.key = 1;